prorev/prorev.github.io/_posts/2020-01-15-swift_overview.md

 ### Unsafe mode

-There is a special Swift unsafe mode where Swift doesn't check bounds of arrays, dicts, or ranges.
-This mode is usually at least twice as fast as the safe mode.
+There is a special Swift _unsafe mode_ where Swift doesn't check bounds of arrays, dicts, or ranges.
+This mode is considerable faster than the _safe mode_.

 ## Swift is hackable